kirkshoop/async_scope/async-resource.md

   **at this point, the *async-resource* lifetime ends**

-- any *async-operation* needed to close the *async-resource* have completed
+- any *async-function* needed to close the *async-resource* have completed

 - `close()` completes